 It’s that time of year again, where the boogie man is in the closet waiting to pop out, people are saying that ghosts are real (disclaimer: they are…), and the scariest thing of all—Google begins to do algorithm updates randomly that either help or destroy the websites you’re working on.
-Just like a ghost, Google’s algorithm aren’t always known.
+Just like a ghost, Google’s algorithms aren’t always known.
 They just appear and scare the rankings out of you.

 For this 2020 Halloween year, we decided to feature a few digital marketing horror stories.
 If you dare to read these chilling tales, then go for it, read on.
 If not, please don’t bounce away.
 Just highlight the URL and share the post with others to give them a fright.
 Happy Halloween!

 1. Google Manual Penalty During Q4